 Television programs use these same concepts and add a twist to the images.
 The stereotypes are typically disguised in "humor" where minority characters are often portrayed as caricatures of their race.
 Examples: Babu Bhat in the American sitcom Seinfeld: Babu is originally from Pakistan; he owns a restaurant in New York City.
 To make him culturally different, he is shown wearing a turban in the show.
 Sanjay and Craig: an American animated television series on Nickelodeon.
 In the show a boy named Sanjay Patel owns a pet snake named Craig.
 The cultural reference to the snake and snake charmer is unmistakable.
-Glee: an American musical drama, which has an ensemble, cast of character; the two Asian characters on the show have the same last name.
+Glee: an American musical drama, which has an ensemble, cast of characters from different ethnic backgrounds but every character is very much a "different" character; the two Asian characters on the show have the same last name.
 The Latina cheer leader is actually named Santana Lopez; the homosexuality of another is over accentuated with outlandish clothing and over the top gestures that (wrongly) define homosexuals.
 Rob: The comedy on CBS about the main character living with his wife's Mexican family; all the members of Maggie's family are almost entirely painted only as "Mexican."